chatbottech/chatbottech.github.io/_reviews/dialogflow.md

 once you've got your head round the concepts, the benefits of the additional power will definitely pay off.

-Dialogue flow is based around "intents".
+Dialogflow is based around "intents".
 An intent is a representation of what the user has said in a form that the computer understands.
 So if you say "I'd like a train to Norwich", this may be mapped to an intent that looks something like: